MarcelBrusius/Liter-Of-Light/README.md

 ### In progress:
 + Model light intesity for incoming rays
 + Compute light intensity for outgoing rays
++ Port main routines to C++ for increase of performance
 + Bug fixing
 + Optimize performance